panasiuk-r/futures/README.md

   "coin": "YOUR_COIN"
 }`

-2. Use DELETE unsubscribe from coin exchange:
+2. Use DELETE to unsubscribe from coin exchange:

 Endpoint: http://YOUR_HOST:3001/api/coin/YOUR_COIN